Seima-Turbino culture: Transmission of metallurgy to China

 Left and center: Seima-Turbino bronze figurines.
 Right: possible Chinese jade adaptation (tomb of Fu Hao).

 The Seima-Turbino culture may have been identical with the northern tribes of the Guifang ("Devil's Country") reported by Chinese historical chronicles of the Shang dynasty (c.
 1600 BC–c.
 1046 BC).
 Several of the Shang dynasty artifacts of the Yin Ruins and from the tomb of Fu Hao (died c.1200 BCE), excavated in Shang capital of Anyang, are similar to Seima-Turbino culture artifacts, such as socketed spearheads with a single side hook, jade figurines and knives with deer-headed pommel.
 These Late Shang artifacts, visibly derived from the Seima-Turbino culture to the north, were made precisely at the same time the Shang reported intense protracted conflicts with the northern tribes of the "Guifang".
 This would suggest that the Guifang were the Altaic Seima-Turbino culture itself, and that their century-long conflict with the Shang led to the transfer of various object and manufacturing techniques.

 Particularly, the introduction of the socketed spearheads with a single side hook seems to date back to the period of the Taosi culture, when the earliest and most faithful Seima-Turbino types start to appear in China, circa 2100-2000 BCE.
 These early artifacts suggest that Chinese bronze metallurgy initially derived from the cultures of the Eurasian steppes.
 Soon however, China was able to appropriate this technology and refine it, particularly through its mastery of bronze casting, to create a highly sophisticated and massive bronze industry.

+The influence of Semino-Turbino culture is also detected in the middle Yangtze River region.

 Various types of Seima-Turbino style objects are known from the early cultures of China: